 What is Delaware known for?
 Being small, very small… Delaware is the second smallest state in the USA, only after tiny Rhode Island.
 Connecticut, the third smallest state, is more than two times larger than Delaware.

 So, how small is Delaware?
 Quite small, tiny, really.
 Delaware is only 96 miles (154 km) long, and its widest point is only 35 miles (56km), covering 5,130 km2, of which 5,047 km2 is land.
 The state is divided into only three counties, which is the lowest number of any state.
 From North to south, New Castle, Kent, and Sussex.

 Delaware also has a low population.
 With almost 1 000 000 inhabitants, Delaware is the 6th least populous state.
 On the other hand, it is the sixth most densely populated state, which is also explained by its small size.
 Delaware doesn’t have any large cities.
 In fact, it doesn’t have any city larger than 100 000 people – Wilmington is the largest with roughly 75 000 people.

 Being a tax-free state

-Delaware has the exact opposite tax strategy of Nevada.
+Delaware has the exact opposite tax strategy as Nevada.
 While Nevada built a huge tourism industry to attract people and then charges a relatively high sales tax, Delaware attracts travelers by not charging a sales tax.
-However, we should note that the state imposes a tax on the gross revenue of most businesses with the percentage depending on the activity category.
+However, we should note that the state imposes a tax on the gross revenue of most businesses, with the percentage depending on the activity category.

 As someone who majored in Economics, when someone asks me what is Delaware famous for?
 I immediately think of all the incorporated companies.
 Delaware may be known for alluring people to the state by not assessing a sales tax, but it is even more famous and successful in attracting businesses.